Andromeda-crypto/social-handshake/README.md

 ## 💡 The Problem It Solves

-Many people follow their friends and other imoprtant people on Instagram but struggle to connect with them on LinkedIn for networking purposes.
+Many professionals follow interesting people on Instagram but struggle to connect with them on LinkedIn for networking purposes.
 Manually searching for each person is tedious and time-consuming.
 Social Handshake automates the tedious parts while keeping you in control of the connection process.

+## ⚙️ How It Stays Compliant

+Unlike tools that automatically send connection requests (which violates LinkedIn's terms of service), Social Handshake:
+- **Only opens LinkedIn search pages** - you manually decide whether to connect
+- **Doesn't automate any LinkedIn actions** - all connections are done by you
+- **Respects rate limits** - staggers search tab opening to be browser-friendly
+- **No API abuse** - uses publicly available search URLs, no scraping or unauthorized access
+- **Keeps you in control** - every connection request is your decision

+This approach ensures you stay within platform guidelines while still saving hours of manual work.

 ## ⚡ Core Functionality